greatscottgadgets/facedancer/docs/source/facedancer_examples.rst

 :example:`ftdi-echo.py`
 -----------------------

-An emulation of an FTDI USB-to-serial converter, ``ftdi-echo`` converts input received from a connected terminal to uppercase and echoes the result back to the sender.
+An emulation of an FTDI USB-to-serial converter, the ftdi-echo example converts input received from a connected terminal to uppercase and echoes the result back to the sender.

-.. list-table:: Compatibility
+.. list-table:: Host Compatibility
    :widths: 30 30 30
    :header-rows: 1